Infrared saunas provide different benefits compared to infrared sauna blankets

 While the polyurethane material of sauna blankets are generally not toxic, when heated, they have the potential to emit volatile organic compounds (VOC) into the air.
 The good news is that more and more companies are becoming aware of this and actively looking to decrease this risk in their blanket products.

-Beyond this, concerns do exist in the periphery about exposure to Electro-Magnetic Frequencies (EMF).
-A high dose can damage human DNA and cells – given that the use of sauna blankets places heater panels directly against your body, there is some level of increased exposure to potentially higher EMF doses.
+Beyond this, concerns do exist in the periphery about exposure to Electro-Magnetic Frequencies (EMF & ELF).
+A high dose can damage human DNA and cells – given that the use of sauna blankets places heater panels directly against your body, there is some level of increased exposure to potentially higher EMF & ELF doses.
 Though some sauna blanket companies do claim that their products don’t emit any EMF’s, it’s still a factor that’s worth considering at the end of the day.

 Health Benefits